• Recipes

 How long does it take to make this cake?

-This cake is ready for the oven in less than 10 minutes!
+This cake is ready for the oven in less than 5 minutes!
 Yes!
 Really!
-Assembling the ingredients, beating up the batter and putting the batter into the pan really does take just ten minutes.
+Assembling the ingredients, beating up the batter, and putting it into the pan really does take just ten minutes.
 Plus, you don't have to grease and flour the tube pan!

 The icing glaze also comes together very quickly and it only takes a few minutes to sprinkle the almonds over the top of the cake.
 So you see, the majority of the time is spent baking and cooling the cake.